PamCai/DLSuR/doc/source/export.rst

 11. Measured Intercept
 12. Measured Size Baseline

-Additionally, it is critical to select the option to keep each piece of data separated by tabs.
+Additionally, it is critical to NOT check the option ``Include Header Row``, select the option ``Enclose text in quotation marks`` to keep each piece of data separated in its own column, and select ``Use comma as separators`` to allow compatibility with the analysis script method.

 Give this template a name (not Microrheology because that is a default template).